Pruffer-zz/MyBB-RESTful-API-System-extensions/README.md

 # MyBB-RESTful-API-System-extensions
 **Likely not ready for production.**

-Extensions for, and a slightly modified version of MyBB-RESTful-API-System.
-Moved over from my fork.
+Extensions for, and a slightly modified version of [MyBB-RESTful-API-System](https://github.com/mohamedbenjelloun/MyBB-RESTful-API-System)

 Outputs only in JSON for now.